All students must fulfill the following University of California requirements.

 Regularly approved courses (laboratory, field, or other individual work) done outside of a regular session but under the direction of a department of instruction may be accepted upon the recommendation of the department in partial fulfillment of the residence requirement for the bachelor’s degree.
 Registration is with the consent of the instructor only.

 There are additional residence requirements for students enrolled in the Colleges of Letters and Science and Engineering.
-If you are planning to study abroad during your senior year, you should consult your college dean’s office.
+If you are planning to study abroad during your senior year, you should consult your college dean's office or the Biology Academic Success Center.

 With the approval of the dean of a student’s college or school, a candidate for the bachelor’s degree who was in active service in the armed forces of the United States in the year preceding the awarding of the degree may be recommended for the degree after only one quarter of university residence in which the candidate completes at least 16 units or passes a comprehensive examination in the major or field of concentration.